-This New England drive starts at the Atlantic coast, then continues through Maine’s rugged interior and New Hampshire’s White Mountains to the rolling Green Mountains of Vermont.
-The scenery is stunning – there are big views of mountains and white pine forests, rushing rivers and old mill towns, plus the glory of Mount Washington, the highest peak in the Northeast.
+This New England drive starts at the Atlantic coast, then continues through Maine's rugged interior and New Hampshire's White Mountains to the rolling Green Mountains of Vermont.
+The scenery is stunning – there are big views of mountains and white pine forests, and rushing rivers and old mill towns, plus the glory of Mount Washington, the highest peak in the Northeast.

 - Portland, Maine: Lively coastal city

 With glorious views over Casco Bay and its islands, the largest city in Maine is a popular destination, thanks to its small shops, galleries, restaurants and museums.
-As well as the lively Old Port, visit the boyhood home of the 19th-century poet, Longfellow, the art and children’s museums.
+As well as the lively Old Port, visit the boyhood home of the 19th-century poet, Longfellow, and the art and children's museums.

 - Sabbathday Lake Shaker Village, Maine: Shaker community

 This is the last remaining Shaker community, dating back over two centuries.
 The small museum houses reminders of the sect's elegant carpentry and building skills.